MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-jupyter-local.md

     ```

 > [!TIP]
-> You don't need to have an Azure account to run the local Resource Estimator.
+> You don't need to have an Azure account to run the Resource Estimator.

 ## Create the quantum algorithm